Blog/Best Time to Take Tirzepatide

 Drug interaction note: Tirzepatide reduces oral contraceptive absorption by 55-66% (Cmax reduction).
 If you take oral birth control, the timing relative to your tirzepatide injection matters.
 The FDA recommends switching to a non-oral contraceptive or using a backup method for 4 weeks after starting tirzepatide and 4 weeks after each dose increase.

 For injection technique, see our how to inject tirzepatide guide.
+For compounded formulation safety, see is compound tirzepatide safe.
+For alcohol considerations, see can you drink on tirzepatide.

 Frequently Asked Questions